abhkar/capstone_casting_agency/README.md

     This endpoint will modify the actor that corresponds to the actor ID that is passed into the url based on the json that is passed into the body of the request

 PATCH '/movies/patch/int:movie_id'
-    This endpoint will modify the movie that corresponds to the movie ID that is passed into the url based on the json that is passed into the body of the request
+    This endpoint will modify the movie that corresponds to the movie ID which is passed in the url based on the json that is passed into the body of the request